wirebedroom/cheatsheet/cheatsheet.md

   nameserver 9.9.9.9
   options use-vc

+  ## If you hotspot from android phone that's connected to VPN, that VPN doesn't get transferred to PC.

 # Arch installation
   ## Grub configuration
   After using arch-chroot (step 3.2) and installing grub, you need to configure it with the following commands: